Capeta: Characters

 Naomi is only one year older than Taira.
 He is very serious in karts and cars.
 Naomi never lost in a race and is always hard on himself and to others.
 He realizes the unfairness in the world better than anyone else.
-The only thing that interest him is Formula One.
+He is convinced that he will one day reach Formula One.
 After seeing Taira's first race, he began to see him as his rival.
 Unknown to Taira, Minamoto also wishes to race against him.
 Though he doesn't say it, he shows great interest in Taira.